Lipo Cavitation: Is There Any Side Effects?

-The ultrasound device, called a transducer, used in Lipo Cavitation procedures is calibrated to only target fat cells.
+The ultrasound device called a transducer, used in Lipo Cavitation procedures is calibrated only to target fat cells.
 When ultrasonic waves are directed to the area of fatty tissue you want to remove, they damage the fat cell membranes.
-Because the device is calibrated to only target fat cells, no other damage will occur to surrounding tissues or organs.
+Because the device is calibrated only to target fat cells, no other damage will occur to surrounding tissues or organs.

 During the procedure, ultrasonic waves begin to break down the fat cells being targeted.
-This causes them to release triglycerides and other fatty substances that are a key component of flabby tissue.
+This causes them to release triglycerides and other fatty substances that are a key component of the flabby tissue.
 During the week after a lipo cavitation treatment, your body will process the excess triglycerides and fatty substances through normal physiological processes.